rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Event Update

-Explore the upcoming Kubernetes and cloud-native events, featuring KubeCon, KCD, and other notable conferences worldwide.
-Stay informed and engage with the Kubernetes community!
+Explore upcoming Kubernetes and cloud-native events, including KubeCon, KCD, and other notable conferences worldwide.
+Stay informed and get involved with the Kubernetes community!

 **May 2025**